 Our distinctive features include:

-- Very active research culture at The Holocaust Research Institute which features lectures from the leading figures in the field.
+- The Holocaust Research Institute has an active research culture featuring lectures from leading figures in the field.
 Recent speakers have included Nikolaus Wachsmann, Robert Jan van Pelt, Ulrich Herbert, Reinhard Rürup, Dina Porat, Saul Friedländer, Geoffrey Hartman, Jeffrey Herf and Holocaust survivor Kitty Hart-Moxon.